ibm-cloud-docs/hp-virtual-servers/tutorial-secure-network.md

    ```
    {: pre}

 4. To install the secure network management agent, download the files `dap-public.pem`, `encryptednetwork-2.0.0.tar.gz`, and  `encryptednetwork-2.0.0.tar.gz.sig` from this [GitHub repository](https://github.com/ibm-hyper-protect/secure-network/releases/tag/v2.0.0).

-Note that the secure network management agent and its repository are for allowlisted accounts.
+   The secure network management agent and its repository are for allowlisted accounts.
 To get added to the allowlist, open a [case](https://cloud.ibm.com/unifiedsupport/cases/form){:external} with support.
+   {: note}

    After you save the files to `/root`, or `/data`, and complete the following steps:
    - To verify secure network management agent's signature, run the following command.
      ```buildoutcfg
      openssl dgst -sha256 -verify dap-public.pem -signature encryptednetwork-2.0.0.tar.gz.sig encryptednetwork-2.0.0.tar.gz